JN-Lab/OC-Pr7-GrandPyBot/README.md

 ### Functionalities
 * AJAX interactions : the user send his question by pressing enter key and the answer is directly printed on the screen, without reloading the webpage.
-* Use of GoogleMap API and Media Wiki API.
+* Use of Google Geocoding API, Google Map API and Media Wiki API.
 * Nothing is saved.
 If the user reloads the webpage, all the history is lost.

 ### User Path